 Following the brutal public murder of George Floyd and the outrage that spilled onto the streets across the world, a decades-old trend once again became visible.
 While the response from political leaders often seems ineffective at best, or in denial at worst, a show of moral leadership seemed to come instead from the private sector.

 Starbucks was among those corporations giving money and posting tweets to claim a place on the right side of history.
-Yet a leaked internal memo revealed that its staff were from wearing accessories or clothes displaying messages in support of the Black Lives Matter movement.
+Yet a leaked internal memo revealed that its staff were banned from wearing accessories or clothes displaying messages in support of the Black Lives Matter movement.
 Doing so could “amplify divisiveness”, stated the company memo.

 This policy was later reversed.
 But such an embarrassing flip flop from the global brand, headquartered in Seattle, only goes to prove an evident truth.
-While it’s great that corporates show support for organisations doing anti-racism work (many could do with public acclaim and an injection of funds), it’s to give money or to say the right things than to implement real change.
+While it’s great that corporates show support for organisations doing anti-racism work (many could do with public acclaim and an injection of funds), it’s always easier to give money or to say the right things than to implement real change.

 Now, the mood seems to be that nothing less than structural reforms will do.
 For corporates, that means taking a fresh look at hiring practices and the representation of people of colour at board level.
 Anything less is just a public relations exercise.